amouro/drupalden_iwakuni_2023/slides.md

 [英語]

-Good afternoon, my name is Chris.
-I am honored to be here to give a special talk today in the DrupalDEN Iwakuni.
+Good afternoon, my name is Chris, and I am honored to be here to give a special talk today at the DrupalDEN Iwakuni.

+Our university, OIST, built a Drupal 7 site in 2011, which was the first year of its release.

-Drupal 7 lives the longest time among all the Drupal versions, it largely changes Drupal.
+Drupal 7 has had the longest lifespan among all Drupal versions and brought significant changes to the platform.
-CCK became the Content Type entity fields, Views joined the core, ImageCache became the Image Style and futhermore we have responsive image style to offer more responsible ability to web design.
+One of these changes was the integration of CCK as the Content Type entity fields, brought Views to the core.

-Our university (OIST) build the Drupal 7 site since 2011, the first year of Drupal 7.
+Additionally, ImageCache was transformed into Image Style.

-Last year, we went through a two years jouney, reborn the website in Drupal 9.
+Last year, we underwent a two-year journey to rebuild and modernize the website using Drupal 9.

-I'm going to talk about what and how we have developed the site, and how we manage the project in the first part.

-Because our website is fully bilingual in English and Japanese.
-There are issues more than translation when we try to localize the Japanese user experience.
+In the first part of my talk, I will discuss the development and project management process we went through during the website rebuild.

-I will share those in the second part of this talk.
+In the second part of my talk,
+I will delve deeper into the challenges we faced when localizing the website for our bilingual English and Japanese audience.
+I will share the issues we encountered beyond just translation, and how we addressed them to provide the best user experience for our users.
 -->

 ---